 James 4:6 “But he giveth more grace.
 Wherefore he saith, God resisteth the proud, but giveth grace unto the humble.”

-Many people are under the assumption that as Christians you are not to ever judge but yet you judge every day of your life..
-The Bible, which is Gods word even commands us to judge, But we must judge righteously.
-Let’s put our Feelings, Emotions and Opinions aside and see what the Bible says.
-That is the number 1 authority, not us or false teachings handed down for generations or taught in “seminary” or “bible school” which are abominations for he most part.
+Many people are under the assumption that as Christians you are not to never judge, yet, you judge many things every day of your life.
+The Bible, which is Gods word even commands us to judge, but we must judge righteously.
+Let’s put our feelings, emotions and opinions aside and see what the Bible says.
+That is the number 1 authority, not us or false teachings handed down for generations or taught in “seminary” or “bible school” which are abominations for the most part.

 Evil men understand not judgment: but they that seek the LORD understand all things.

 1 COR 2:15.

 But he that is spiritual judges “” ALL “”things, yet he himself is judged of no man.

 The mouth of the righteous speaketh wisdom, and his tongue talketh of judgment.

 Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother’s eye.